rhaifa/co-snake/README.md

 the speed of the snake is X8, also the score value of food is x4 <br/>

-Important: Every time a power up of the same type is taken, the duration of the old powerup is prolonged:<br/>
+Important: Every time a power up of the same type is taken, the duration of the old powerup is prolonged.<br/>
-Example: if a snake has 'Double Score' power up that will last one more second, and then he eats 'Double Score' powerup (that for this example will last 8 seconds), then the old 'Double Score' power up will last also 8 seconds (instead of 1)<br/>
+Example: if a snake has 'Double Score' power up that will last 1 second, and then he eats 'Double Score' powerup (that for this example will last 8 seconds), then the old 'Double Score' power up will last also 8 seconds (instead of 1)<br/>

 <b>Multiplayer</b><br />